api3dao/oev-docs/docs/oev/searchers/index.md

 within the bidding phase, which are submitted during the allowance period.
 Moreover, it's not possible to use data fresher than the end of the bidding phase.
 This is to ensure the same guarantees apply for the subsequent auction winner.
-This means, that there is little reason to store data for longer than a single auction.
+This means that there is little reason to store data for longer than a single auction.

 ::: info

-Allowance period is the period that spans the award phase of the current auction and bidding phase of the next auction.
+The allowance period is the period that spans the award phase of the current auction and bidding phase of the next auction.

 :::

-#### Simulating data feed update
+#### Simulating a Data Feed Update

 Compared to the base feed updates, OEV updates are permissioned - allowing only the auction winner to update the data feed.
 This makes the OEV updates